10 Punching Bag Alternatives & 3 Substitute Exercises (Homemade Tips)

 Makeshift surfaces are easy and cost effective to put together easily at home.
 Options for just punching can be much less sturdy than a bag that will also be used to practice kicking.

-Making a Homemade Punching Bag
+Making a Punching Bag at Home

-A sand-filled bag is easy to make by adding sand to a plastic bag or a thicket material bag but be sure to tie the top together tightly and hang it from a sturdy surface.
+A sand-filled homemade punching bag is easy to make by adding sand to a plastic bag or a thicket material bag but be sure to tie the top together tightly and hang it from a sturdy surface.
 Another simple option is taking a camping sleep pad and tying it with rope to a tree or a large column.

 A laundry or duffle bag can also be used by stuffing it full of clothing and hanging it from a hook.